department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Round1_Usability/research-plan.md

 ## Recruitment

 ### Recruitment approach
 The audience is Veterans with and without VA healthcare, to be recruited by Perigean.
-Participant criteria below were created using a lean but representative approach, see our [Recruitment Checker table here](url).
+Participant criteria below were created using a lean but representative approach, see our [Recruitment Checker table](/Recruitment_checker.png).

 ### Recruitment criteria